Sid1204/Interactive-Lab-Hub-Fall22/Lab 5/README.md

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?

+The main uncertainity will be the user's ability to find and use the signaling tool.
+For instance, if the user stores the whistle in a place that cannot be accessed easily in the case of an emergency, the system would be rendered useless.
+This is an uncertainity that the user should be explicitly made aware of and advised strongy to overcome.

 1. How bad would they be impacted by a miss classification?

+Not too badly, save for the inconvenience of having to explain the situation to the responders.

 1. How could change your interactive system to address this?

+Come up with signaling mechanism that is not susceptible to interpreting random sounds as signals.

 1. Are there optimizations you can try to do on your sense-making algorithm.

+Use a combination of different attributes of the sound instead of just the pitch to better identify the type and source of the sound.

 ### Part D
 ### Characterize your own Observant system